Hites Transfer Scholarship

 Eligibility – Students MUST

-- Be currently enrolled through December 2021 in a minimum of six (6) semester credit hours [or nine (9) quarter credit hours] of associate degree, college-level coursework at the time of application.
+- Be enrolled through December of the application year in a minimum of six (6) semester credit hours [or nine (9) quarter credit hours] of associate degree, college-level coursework.

 - Be a Phi Theta Kappa member in good standing.